 Asian hornet, a serious threat to the beekeeping sector and harms biodiversity

 The Asian hornet (Vespa velutina nigrithorax) causes significant damage in orchards by devouring fruit and it has the particularity of attacking bees.
 Forager bees constituting 80% of the diet of an Asian hornet in town and 45% in the countryside.
-Although not all bees die, Asian hornets are highly stressed by predation by Asian hornets, which limits nectar and pollen harvests and lowers their winter stores.
+Although not all bees die, they are highly stressed by Asian hornets predation , which limits nectar and pollen harvests and lowers their winter stores.

 It appeared in the south of Ile-de-France in 2014.
 From 50 nests listed in 2015, we went to 269 in 2016 and 391 in 2017 over the whole region.
 And this is only the tip of the iceberg.
 A nest of an Asian yellow-legged hornet was discovered on July 13, 2016 in the premises of the National Museum of Natural History in Paris.
 Asian hornets are gaining ground in the capital.